sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 <summary>What type of DNS server contains records specific to domain extensions (i.e. <em>.com,</em> .co.uk*, etc)*?
 Use the long version of the name.</summary>

-Top-Level Domain
+top-level domain

-Top-level domains are the TODO.
+Top-level domains are the contains records for domain extensions such as .com and .gov.

 </details>